Fastlane (2017): Aftermath

 Enzo Amore and Big Cass had a rematch with Luke Gallows and Karl Anderson for the Raw Tag Team Championship.
 However, Cesaro and Sheamus interfered in the match, allowing Gallows and Anderson to retain their titles by disqualification.
 It was then announced that on the next episode, Enzo and Cass would face Cesaro and Sheamus to determine the number one contenders for the tag titles at WrestleMania 33.
 That episode, however, Gallows and Anderson attacked both teams, causing a double-disqualification, and Mick Foley scheduled the champions to defend their titles against both teams at WrestleMania.
 The following week, Cesaro and Sheamus retained their spot in the triple threat match by defeating Gallows, Anderson, Amore, and Cass in a two-on-four handicap match.
 The following week, the match was made a triple threat tag team ladder match.

 A video of Seth Rollins' rehabilitation was shown and Triple H responded that Rollins' ignorant for going against doctors advice and trying to compete against him at WrestleMania.
 The following week, Mick Foley got into an altercation with Triple H. Rollins came out on a crutch, but then dropped the crutch and attacked Triple H, showing that he was cleared to compete.
 Triple H recovered and attacked Rollins' knee.
 On the March 20 episode, Foley was fired as Raw General Manager and Triple H challenged Rollins to an unsanctioned match at WrestleMania, which would keep Rollins from suing the WWE should he get injured again, and Rollins accepted.

 While the 2017 Fastlane was held exclusively for Raw, the 2018 event was held exclusively for SmackDown.
+This was also WWE's last PPV and livestreaming event to take place at the Bradley Center before its closure in 2018 with future WWE events in Milwaukee held at Fiserv Forum.
+The final WWE televised event at the venue was the March 5, 2018, episode of Raw.